surniaulula/wpsso/readme.txt

 = 8.2.3-b.1 =

-(2020/09/03) Fixed the user profile query for Schema markup to include only posts and not pages.
+(2020/09/03) Fixed the Schema markup user profile query to include only posts and not pages.

 = 8.2.2 =